100 sports records and the stories behind them

 2003: Michelle Wie becomes youngest to make LPGA cut

 In 2003, at only 13 years old, Michelle Wie won the U.S. Women’s Amateur Public Links Championship, becoming the youngest champion of a USGA-sanctioned tournament.
-That year, Wie also became the youngest player to make a cut at an LPGA major; Wie ended up finishing 9th at the Nabisco Championship, becoming the youngest player to finish in the top 10 of an LPGA major.
+That year, Wie also became the youngest player to make a cut at an LPGA major; the eighth-grader placed ninth at the Nabisco Championship, becoming the youngest player to finish in the top 10 of an LPGA major.

 2004: Barry Bonds’ 120 intentional walks